What Can I Use Instead of a Slow Cooker? Best Alternative!

 Don’t Leave Home!

-During the process of cooking on a stovetop or in the oven, with a Dutch oven or other cooking pot, you should never leave the stove running and leave.
+While cooking on a stovetop or in the oven, with a Dutch oven or other cooking pot, you should never leave the stove running and leave.
 Remain in the home.

-With slow cookers, as long as you follow the directions from the manufacturer, you can leave the food slow cooking overnight or head to the office for the day to come home to a slow-cooked meal.
+With slow cookers, as long as you follow the directions from the manufacturer, you can leave the food slow-cooking overnight or head to the office for the day to come home to a slow-cooked meal.

 Slow cookers were designed to cook for long periods.
 Still, be responsible because they can still be a fire hazard.